rebsonoliveira/sql-server/samples/features/in-memory/benchmark-order-processing/README.md

 1. Create the database, tables, and stored procedures using the T-SQL scripts in the corresponding subfolders.

-  - The hash indexes are sized for large databases, processing billions of orders.
-They are appropriate for 1TB and larger database size.
-For smaller database and memory size, adjust the bucket counts accordingly.
+  - The hash indexes are sized for a 24GB database, with bucket_count double the row count.
+For larger database and memory size, adjust the bucket counts accordingly.
+    - The max bucket_count in SQL Server 2016 is 1 billion.
+It is OK to have a higher row count.
+The benchmark performs well with bucket_count of 1 billion and row counts of 5 billion.
   - There are plans to publish scripts for initial populate of the tables.
 Timeline is TBD.
   - Scripts are also provided for corresponding disk-based tables and traditional stored procedures, to compare performance between disk-based and memory-optimized tables.